ashishkpathak/adt/docs/initialize/README.md

 Setup ADT for your environment, by providing the following:

-a.
-Username
+- Username
-b.
-Password
+- Password
-c.
-Organization Name.
+- Organization Name.
-d.
-OAuth API endpoint for getting an access token.
+- OAuth API endpoint for getting an access token.

 ADT would use these to request an access token to invoke the management API.
 This is one time operation.
 There are two ways of initializing the tool.